|

 Ferry connection itineraries change in different seasons but Lesvos usually has daily ferry services to and from Aivali, Alexandroupoli, Andros, Chios, Kavala, Kos, Limnos, Psara, Rhodes, Samos and Syros.

-Lesvos has plane connections with Athens and with numerous European cities through holiday charter flights.
+Lesvos has plane connections with Athens and numerous European cities through holiday charter flights.

 The airport of Lesvos is about eight kilometres from Mytilini.

-Passengers can fly direct to Lesvos from the US with either an immediate or overnight change of plane in Athens.
+Passengers can travel direct to Lesvos from the US with either an immediate or overnight change of plane in Athens.

 The airport in Lesvos has at least four jet plane connections each day with Athens.

-Lesvos is a very big island and a stay of at least one week is necessary to begin to absorb the island's many tourist attractions.
+Lesvos is a very big Greek island and a stay of at least one week is necessary to begin to absorb the island’s many holiday tourist attractions.

 The island covers 1,630 square kilometres, has a 370 kilometre coastline and a population around 110,000.

-Lesvos is uniformly picturesque with the south particularly fertile and mountains dominating the west.
+Lesvos holiday travel will take you to an island that is uniformly picturesque, with the south particularly fertile and mountains dominating the west.
 The island is fringed by sandy beaches.

 The eastern and central parts of Lesvos are carpeted with olive groves and pine forests, as well as oak, chestnut, beech and plane trees.